Some Girls: Writing and recording

 Mick Jagger is generally regarded as the principal creative force behind Some Girls.
 Keith Richards was in legal trouble for much of 1977, which resulted in the band being inactive on the touring circuit during that year, except for two shows in Canada during the spring for the live album Love You Live.
 Jagger solely wrote "Miss You", as well as "Lies" and "When the Whip Comes Down".
 In addition to punk, Jagger claims to have been influenced by dance music, most notably disco, during the recording of Some Girls, and cites New York City as a major inspiration for the album, an explanation for his lyrical preoccupation with the city throughout.

 At least as important for the band's reinvigoration was the addition of Ronnie Wood to the lineup, as Some Girls was the first album recorded with him as a full member.
 Unlike the guitar style of Mick Taylor, Wood's guitar playing style meshed with that of Richards, and slide guitar playing became one of the band's hallmarks.
 His unconventional uses of the instrument featured prominently on Some Girls and he contributed to the writing process.
 Wood later recalled that working with the Stones was a different experience from with his former band the Faces, stating, "I had never worked so intensely before on a project."
 In addition, Jagger, who had learned to play guitar over the previous decade, contributed a third guitar part to many songs.
-This gave songs such as "Respectable" a three-guitar lineup.